nelsonTK/ds/DataStructuresTest/README.md

 # Problems Package

 In this package you will find the majority of Leetcode problems that I've solved.
 All problems where solved independently, no copy pasting.
 I consulted other people's solutions only after developing my own.
-That way I was able to confirm that I was learning and not just memorizing solutions which can happen when you jump directly to the solutions without coding a single line.
+That way I was able to confirm that I was learning and not just memorizing solutions which can happen when you jump directly to solutions without coding a single line.
 The defining factor to solve this kind of problems is to know how to think.
 From there all the technical knowledge is a plus.
 It will help you do the job quicker, cleaner and more efficiently.

 ## Problem Class

 This is the class where I solve the problems.
+Normaly each class has the same name of the exercise.

 ### Naming